veryCrunchy/PreMiD/apps/docs/troubleshooting/index.md

 ### Conflicting Extensions

-*The following extensions have been knnown to interfere with PreMiD functioning properly.
+*The following extensions have been known to interfere with PreMiD functioning properly.
 Please disable them if you notice any issues.*

  - **Plasma**: *Will show activity in Extension, will not show activity in Discord.*